antoinepringalle/poppy-docs/en/programming/rest.md

 It would give the value of a property of a primitive.

-Unfortunately, my primitives don't have any property.
+**⚠ This get request could not be tested because our primitives don't have any property ⚠**

 <b>cURL command</b>